matewilk/newrelic-commercetools-integration-php/README.md

 <img width="1883" alt="Screenshot 2023-10-05 at 15 10 21" src="https://github.com/matewilk/newrelic-commercetools-php-integration/assets/6328360/ee0d021b-1eab-4d92-9ba7-643b37c43a38">
 <img width="1893" alt="Screenshot 2023-10-05 at 15 11 48" src="https://github.com/matewilk/newrelic-commercetools-php-integration/assets/6328360/431db20e-151c-48c1-a11b-a97551f2c742">
 <img width="1875" alt="Screenshot 2023-10-05 at 15 12 34" src="https://github.com/matewilk/newrelic-commercetools-php-integration/assets/6328360/5ad45841-132b-4d21-8295-3a46a3abc846">

+## Support

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.

+## Contributing
+We encourage your contributions to improve [project name]!
+Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+You only have to sign the CLA one time per project.
+If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

+**A note about vulnerabilities**

+As noted in our [security policy](./SECURITY.md), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+## License
+New Relic CommerceTools Integration PHP is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+>[If applicable: The [project name] also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]